toteb/dorkfinder/README.md

 ## ✨ Features

-- 🔍 Supports Google, DuckDuckGo, Bing, and Brave
+- 🔍 Supports Google, DuckDuckGo, Bing, and Brave and can be customized to support more.
 - ✅ Smart resume support (`--resume`) — continues where it left off
 - 🧠 Tracks query progress per target and engine
 - 🧼 Silent & debug modes for automation or analysis
 - 🔁 Supports Tor integration and IP rotation
 - 💾 Outputs findings per target to reusable flat files
 - 💡 Supports templated dorks with `{cli}` replacement
-- 🪄 Real Chrome profile usage for better detection evasion (Google only)
+- 🪄 Real Chrome profile usage for better detection evasion (Google only). *Currently Chrome does not support headless.

 ---